vinsol-spree-contrib/spree-loyalty-points/README.md

 This extension also automates the awarding of loyalty points to customers based on the configuration done by admin and updating loyalty points based on the transactions on Spree Commerce platform.

+This extension allows only Loyalty Points payment method for making a purchase and does not allow the payment through other payment modes like cash, check, credit card etc.

 Installation
 ------------